Contact: Bernadette Roche, Associate Professor of Biology

 - Permission may be granted for students to enroll in courses in which prerequisites have not been met, following consultation with the appropriate department chair and director of the environmental studies minor.
 Students should also consider completing some prerequisites as part of their natural science, humanities, and social science core requirements.

 - Students may include appropriate study abroad courses to fulfill part of their minor.
-These courses must be preapproved by the director of the Environmental Studies Minor.
+These courses must be preapproved by the director of Environmental and Sustainability Studies Minor.